JARMourato/EasyAbout/README.md

 EasyAbout
 ======================
-## WARNING: As of now will not work with cocoapods version 1.0.0.
-Will be updated shortly.
+## Requirements: cocoapods version 1.0.0 or above.

 ## Why you should use